-The project has the support of leading environmentalists such as Indira Naidoo, Tim Silverwood and David Kennett from Australia.
-Other various environmental organizations from all around the world are whole heartedly supporting us.
+Arcadia already has the support of leading environmentalists such as Indira Naidoo, Tim Silverwood and David Kennett.

 My name is Aymeric Maudous, born and raised in the bountiful vineyards of Bordeaux, France.
 I now live in Sydney, Australia which I have called home now for the past 8 years.
 Two of my particular passions come together in this film festival: films and the environment.

 Passionate about living a more sustainable lifestyle, I have always believed in a balanced world where technology, social progress, individual flourishing and environmental protection intermingle perfectly to sustain our own personal growth.

 I am Florent, born in the amazing landscapes of the Northern Alps, in Annecy.
 As an engineer, I always thought that I had to try to answer to the questions of my generation and of the future ones.
 Actually I think we all have to!
 As an answer, I decided to meet many environmentalists around the world and to highlight their work, thanks to the association “Un an pour la Planète” that I created.
 In this trip with Nicolas Goursot, we met Aymeric Maudous in Sydney and founded the Arcadia Festival.
 I am also Program Director in France for the NGO “Noé Conservation”, which focuses on biodiversity issues.
 I definitely hope that you will enjoy Arcadia Festival!